GIBSON Electric Guitars

 1 Gibson CS 6 / 12 doubleneck, in arctic white.

-Rik also has a collection of GODIN acoustic-electrics: 2 nylon string models, including the Grand Concert: an A12 12 string, a Spectrum, and 3 different 5th Avenue archtops: a blonde one with a floating neck pickup; a tobacco burst with a full-size humbucker on the top; and a red one with two humbuckers and a Bigsby.
+– a collection of GODIN acoustic-electrics: 2 nylon string models, including the Grand Concert: an A12 12 string, and 3 different 5th Avenue archtops: a blonde one with a floating neck pickup; a tobacco burst with a full-size humbucker on the top; and a red one with two humbuckers and a Bigsby.

 In the main studio racks are Rik’s favoured studio acoustics: a Martin OCMPA 1 [stock] and a Yamaha LSX-36C modded with a Fishman Matrix II.

-There’s also a non-cutaway Yamaha L-36, and 1981 L-55 6 and 12 dreadnought acoustics, a Pacifica USA-1 electric [custom shop, with Seymour Duncans], a 1979 Laskin handmade classical, a Fender Jeff Beck Strat [stock, with a white finish], a customized Esquire Japanese reissue in tobacco burst with Barden pickups, and a 2012 American Fender Telecaster in a Metallic Jade finish (all the Fenders have rosewood fingerboards).
+There’s also a non-cutaway Yamaha L-36, and 1981 L-55 6 and 12 dreadnought acoustics, a Hawaiian ukelele, a Baby Sitar guitar, a Pacifica USA-1 electric [custom shop, with Seymour Duncans], a 1979 Laskin handmade classical, a Yamaha cutaway nylon string with electronics and a spruce top, a Fender Jeff Beck Strat [stock, with a white finish, rosewood board], a customized Esquire Japanese reissue in tobacco burst with Barden pickups (rosewood board), and a 2016 American Fender Telecaster in a trans white finish, with MJS pickups (named “Annabella”).

-Pedalboard: electric and acoustic gigs: VOX Tonelab SE.
-[AMPS: anything clean will do.
-The one used most at home is a Roland Cube 60, but there’s also a Fender Hot Rod Deluxe III.]
+AMPS: custom handwired RedPlate Magica 1×12 combo.
+Roland Cube 60, Fender Hot Rod Deluxe III, Yamaha THR10, Vox AC15.]
 For rock sounds, Rik leans towards classic Marshall Plexi and Vox Top Boost amp modeling.

-Rik uses a regular size heavy pick, and also has acrylic nails on his right hand.
+Rik uses a regular size heavy celluloid pick, and also has acrylic nails on his right hand.

 In 2007, DEAN reissued a limited edition Rik Emmett model Flying V from the Triumph Allied Forces era.

-Rik also owns a Baby Sitar electric, a Yamaha SLG ‘silent’ guitar, as well as a wide range of archtop electrics from Yamaha, including a custom blonde AES-2000 from 1985, two custom shop AES-1500′s, and a Kiyoshi Minakuchi Yamaha Tokyo Custom Shop AEX-1500, a personal favourite, nicknamed “Jackie”.
+Rik also has an Alcivar dobro, a Yamaha SLG ‘silent’ guitar, as well as a wide range of archtop electrics from Yamaha, including a custom blonde AES-2000 from 1985, a custom shop bluefinish AES-1500, and a Kiyoshi Minakuchi Yamaha Tokyo Custom Shop AEX-1500, a personal favourite, nicknamed “Jackie”.

-In his collection, Rik also has a National Lap Steel from the 50’s, an Alcivar resonator guitar, a Fender Jazz bass, a Yamaha Nathan East 5 string bass, and many other collectible instruments, including the first acoustic and electric guitars he ever owned, as well as the first Yairi classical he ever bought.
+In his collection, Rik also has a National Lap Steel from the 50’s, a Fender Jazz bass, a Yamaha Nathan East 5 string bass, and many other collectible instruments, including the first acoustic and electric guitars he ever owned, as well as the first Yairi classical he ever bought.

 Rik’s luthier / repairman is Mike ‘Smitty’ Smith